Lebanese journalist accused of exposing Hariri witnesses

 Scott said that Khayat's interviews of alleged witnesses was "part of a campaign to undermine the tribunal".

-He said dozens of witnesses were easily identifiable from their voices, home and work addresses, and car licence plates.
+He said dozens of witnesses were easily identifiable from their voices, home and work addresses, and car license plates.

 "What this case is really about is a media company and its management that wanted a big scoop, a high-profile, sensational, so-called exclusive, and they were willing to do whatever it took to get it," he said.